hassanakthv/PAIR-MS/README.md

-# IsoMS
+# Fourier Transform Isotopic Rartio Mass Spectrometry
-*Orbitrap IsoR MS data processing library*
+*FT IsoR MS data processing library*

 In order to measure the isotopic ratio of each elements (CHNO) in a given sample, you need to convert the .raw files to .mzML file using a converter software such as _MSConvertGUI_.
 In a routine experiemnt the isotopic ratio will be determined in MS/MS scans with HCD 50.
 To convert the file from .raw format one should __add HCD and MS 2__ as filters before converting the .raw to .mzML.